 Individuals will be evaluated to determine their eligibility to participate in this study.
-Each patient who qualifies will receive the study drug or standard-of-care insulin medicine, as well as study-related medical exams and study-related laboratory tests, all at no cost.
+Each participant who qualifies will receive either the study drug or intensified conventional care, as well as study-related medical exams, study-related laboratory tests, and study-related medications, all at no cost.
 Compensation for travel may also be available.